bharath3010/road-lane-line-detection/README.md

-# road-lane-line-detection.
+# Road Lane Line Detection System

  "Road Lane Line Detection System using Computer Vision."

-# Road Lane Line Detection System

 ## Overview
 This project detects lane markings on the road using image processing techniques to improve road safety.
 The system is built using Python and OpenCV.